co2-git/dude/docs/background.md

 # background

-`background` enables you to run task in the background.
+`background` enables you to run tasks in the background.
 We call these tasks `background workers`.

 ## How it works